ofek/bit/_sources/guide/keys.rst.txt

 ------------

 Each unique value applied to the curve will yield a unique point.
-As this in a one-way function, there is no known way to derive the private value from the point.
+As this is a one-way function, there is no known way to derive the private value from the point.

 You can see it like this: